Flux-switching Floquet engineering: General Drives

 where

-The normal contribution to the winding quantifies the spectral flow between the edge and the bulk of the system--it is essentially equivalent to the St\v{r}eda response of a static system.
-On the other hand, the anomalous contribution may possibly be understood as a quantized energy flow between the system and the driving field(s) \cite{Streda}.
-In the original construction of this expression $\alpha$ is treated as an artificial flux which is threaded through the lattice--it perturbs the base-model under consideration, and the response of the system to this magnetic flux quantifies the winding through a given gap.
-Above, $\omega = 2\pi/T$ is the frequency of the drive, and $N_{\text{eff}}(\mu)$ is the number of states counted in the ``natural'' Floquet zone (NFZ) defined in Ref. \cite{Rudner2015} up to a threshold chemical potential, $\mu$.
-The NFZ is the width $2\pi/T$ interval in quasienergy whose band indices, $n$, are fixed by the unique condition that the sum of the quasienergies equals the time-averaged trace of the full time-dependent Hamiltonian over a period $\sum_n \varepsilon_n(\mathbf{k}) = \tfrac{1}{T}\int_0^T\text{Tr}[H(\mathbf{k}, t)] dt$.
-With this understanding, Eq.s \eqref{eq:Streda_eq 1}, \eqref{eq: Streda_eq} produce results consistent with Eq. \eqref{eq:Suzuki_W} as well as the visual count of chiral edge modes spanning each gap.
-We note that choosing the naive principal Floquet zone is entirely sufficient for unambiguous band labeling in the high frequency regime.
+Here $\omega=2\pi/T$ is the frequency of the drive, $N_{\text{eff}}^{(\varepsilon_{\text{c}})}(\mu)$ counts states in the chosen Floquet zone from its ``bottom'' up to quasienergy $\mu$, and the trace is taken over the single particle Floquet Hamiltonian.
+The normal contribution $W^{N,(\varepsilon_{\text{c}})}$ is a bulk invariant that quantifies the flux-induced spectral flow across a fixed quasienergy gap via the effective integrated density of states; in this sense it is the direct Floquet analogue of the static Středa response.
+On the other hand, the anomalous contribution can be understood as a quantized energy flow between the system and the driving field(s) \cite{Streda}.
+In the original construction of this expression $\alpha$ is treated as an artificial flux threaded through the lattice: it perturbs the base model, and the response to this flux quantifies the winding through a given gap.
+Furthermore, although these equations were first implemented using the natural Floquet zone convention introduced in Ref.~\cite{Rudner2015}, Eq.s ~\eqref{eq:Streda_eq 1} and \eqref{eq: Streda_eq} apply whenever the branch cut is placed in a gap in the quasienergy spectrum \cite{Streda}, and produce results consistent with Eq.~\eqref{eq:Suzuki_W} as well as the visual count of chiral edge modes spanning each gap.
+Two observations make Eq.s \eqref{eq:Streda_eq 1}, \eqref{eq: Streda_eq} particularly transparent.
+First, $W_{\varepsilon_{\text{c}}} = W^{A,(\varepsilon_{\text{c}})}$ is the total winding through the unique gap that straddles the Floquet-zone boundary (i.e. the gap containing the branch cut).
+Furthermore, the normal winding through a gap at $\mu$, $W^{N,(\varepsilon_{\text{c}})}(\mu)$, is the sum of the Chern numbers of all bands from the bottom of the chosen Floquet zone up to the quasienergy $\mu$; both of these facts follow directly from Eq. \eqref{eq:WminusWisC}, and Eq. \eqref{eq:Streda_eq 1}.

-For the $L$-step arbitrary flux-switching drive Eq. \eqref{eq: Streda_eq} may be expressed as
+For the $L$-step arbitrary flux-switching drive Eq.~\eqref{eq: Streda_eq} may be expressed as

 and